Eddy Puyol: Career

-Popular culture
+In 2013, Puyol's "I Gotta Feeling/Take It All" mashup was used by DJ Promote to warm up crowds on Chris Tomlin's "Burning Lights" tour.

+Puyol's music has been associated with various sports.
+He performed at Miami Heat player Dwyane Wade's birthday brunch, and NASCAR driver Michael McDowell (racing driver) selected "On Fire" for his track introduction, the Miami Dolphins used "Game Changer" as the theme for their weekly coaches show, and ESPN licensed "There Go That Man" for their 2017 NBA Finals and 2017 NBA draft coverage.
+In 2021, ESPN licensed Puyol's "Sigue Pa' Lante" for a Monday Night Football telecast to celebrate Hispanic Heritage Month.

+Television

 In 2010, Eddy Puyol was cast on Donald J. Trump Presents The Ultimate Merger reality television dating show.
-The invitation to participate as a potential suitor for Omarosa Manigault came after the show's producers contacted Rapzilla.com looking for eligible bachelors with a unique look and story.

-In response to criticism about his motivation for participating in the show, Puyol told the Houston Chronicle "Honestly, Christians have a hard time with this.
+Puyol said, "Honestly, Christians have a hard time with this.
 I thought it would be cool to show what a real one looks like and how he approaches dating."

-Eddy was eliminated in the third episode after having a one-on-one conversation with Omarosa in which he declared "I'm in love with Jesus, off top."
+Puyol was eliminated in the third episode after having a one-on-one conversation with Omarosa in which he declared "I'm in love with Jesus, off top."

-Sports connections

-Because many of Puyol's songs are known for their high-energy vibe backed by positive and motivational lyrics, his music is often sought-ought by sports organizations to be used in conjunction with their promotions, telecasts, and competitions.
-Highlights include performances at Miami Heat superstar Dwyane Wade's birthday brunch, NASCAR driver Michael McDowell (racing driver) selecting "On Fire" for his track introduction, the Miami Dolphins using "Game Changer" as the theme for their weekly coaches show, and ESPN licensing "There Go That Man" for their 2017 NBA Finals and 2017 NBA Draft coverage.

 Personal life

 Puyol married Chrissy Alvarez on July 19, 2014.
 They have two daughters.

 In July 2018, Puyol revealed that, although there were attempts made alongside church mentors and counselors, the couple ultimately could not reconcile their relationship and marital divorce proceedings were underway.

 The couple divorced on March 18, 2020.

-On March 11, 2023 Puyol married Corinne Johnson.
+On March 11, 2023, Puyol married Corinne Johnson.
 They have a blended family of six with the addition of Corinne's son and daughter.